nfstream/fenoman-server/README.md

 ## Acknowledgement
 Supported by the GÉANT Innovation Programme 2022.
-This work was supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences.
-The research reported in this paper is part of project no. ÚNKP-22-5, BME-NVA-02 (TKP2021), and 138903 (OTKA FK_21) supported by the Hungarian Ministry of Innovation and Technology from the source of the National Research, Development and Innovation Fund.

 ## License
 This project is licensed under the LGPLv3 license - see the [License](LICENSE) file for details.